Best Snowboards For Carving 2022/23

 My advice would be to go for a wider board rather than mess around too much with your binding angles.

 When picking a board for carving, you also want to consider the length of the board.
 Longer boards will carve better as you have a longer edge in contact with the snow.
-Whilst longer boards are better for carving; you don’t want to pick a board that is too long.
+Whilst longer boards are better for carving; you don't want to pick a board that is too long.
 This can make the board hard to ride at low speeds and to do quick short turns on.
-So I wouldn’t go longer than 2-3 cm past your recommended length It comes down to a choice between two sizes, I would pick the longer one.
+So I wouldn't go longer than 2-3 cm past your recommended snowboard length.
+If It comes down to a choice between two sizes, I would pick the longer one.

 Speed